Even Stiefel-Whitney invariants for anti-hermitian quaternionic forms

 When $A$ is not split, the cohomological invariants of $O(A,\sigma)$ are only known in cohomological degree up to $3$ (see \cite{BOI} for degree $1$ and $2$, and \cite{Mer} for degree $3$).
 When the index of $A$ is $2$, the problem amounts to finding cohomological invariants of skew-hermitian forms of reduced dimension $n$ (for some $n$) over some quaternion algebra $Q$ endowed with its canonical symplectic involution $\gamma$.
 Some progress was made in \cite{Ber}, which uses descent methods from the generic splitting field of $Q$ (the function field of its Sever-Brauer variety, which is somewhat understood as it is the function field of a conic) to extend Stiefel-Whitney invariants to such hermitian forms.
 Unfortunately, this only yields invariants in $H^d(K,\mu_4)/[Q]\cdot H^{d-2}(K,\mu_2)$ instead of $H^d(K,\mu_2)$, and more importantly the argument is flawed, and actually only works for an invariant which is well-defined on similarity classes instead of isometry classes (what we call here an \emph{even} invariant), in particular for what we call here the even Stiefel-Whitney invariants.

-Our main result (Theorem \ref{thm_inv}) is that actually all cohomological invariants of similarity classes of quadratic forms do extend to invariants of skew-hermitian quaternionic forms (not with values in some quotient).
+Our main result (Theorem \ref{thm_inv}) is that actually all cohomological invariants of similarity classes of quadratic forms (otherwise described as \emph{even} invariants) do extend to invariants of skew-hermitian quaternionic forms (not with values in some quotient).
 Our method is to lift cohomological invariants to Witt invariants, and use the fact that $\lambda$-operations are also defined for $\eps$-hermitian forms over algebras with involutions (\cite{G2}) to extend those Witt invariants to such hermitian forms.
 We discuss this general method in Section \ref{sec_ext}.

-In general it is not enough, as doing this yields constant invariants of a degree lower than expected (if we start from an invariant of degree $d$, then we generally find a constant invariant of degree $d/r$ where $r$ is the index of the algebra with involution, so $r=2$ for a quaternion algebra).
-We develop in Section \ref{sec_filt} a general framework to manage this kind of situations, and in Section \ref{sec_stief_quat} we show how to clean up this constant obstruction to actually extend the cohomological invariants to quaternionic forms.
+Since our method involves lifting invariants with values in a graded ring (mod $2$ Galois cohomology) to a filtered ring (the Witt ring), we develop in Section \ref{sec_filt} general tools to work in this setting.